DavidKosf/GraderPlus/README.md

     * [mg_evalSolutionFunction](#mg_evalSolutionFunction)

 ## General information
-The library code was developed during the funded QVM project "Feedback!" of the EiP Team at the faculty BCI at TU Dortmund University in Germany.
+The GraderPlus library code was developed during the funded QVM project "Feedback!" of the EiP Team at the faculty BCI at TU Dortmund University in Germany.

+The main features of GraderPlus are:
+* Writing complex tests by using small helper functions.
+* Share variables between environments. (the solution, and each tests are in their own MATLAB environment)
+* Write test-code to check for correct content in plots.

 ### Integration
-Every file works standalone and provides a specific functionality to test MATLAB Grader tasks.
-The files that shall be used in the test code must be uploaded as an additional file to the MATLAB®-Grader task.
-Afterwards, you can call the library functions the test code of a MATLAB®-Grader task.
+Every file works standalone and provides a specific functionality to test MATLAB®-Grader tasks.
+The files that shall be used in the test code must be uploaded as an additional file in the web-frontend of MATLAB®-Grader.
+Afterwards, you can call the library functions in the test code of the MATLAB®-Grader task.

 ### Function and script based solutions
-MATLAB®-Grader differentiates between functions and scripts as solutions.
+The MATLAB®-Grader environment differentiates between functions and scripts as solutions.
 Therefore, some of the functions only work in script other in function environments.

 ### Function Naming
 All names of the provided functions are prefixed with "mg_".
 This is important as we internally use reflection to search for functions that were provided in the solution code by the student (see mg_isFunction.m).
 The functions prefixed with "mg_" are exclude in the default case.
 If you use helper functions that shall not interfere with the reflection of the solution code you can either prefix your functions with "mg_" or you can use an overload of the provided functions that extends the filter functionality and by this allows to also exclude your internal functions.

-## Use cases
-TODO: Link examples of Demo Course and shortly describe the problem and how to solve it with this library.

 ## Functions
-The remaining text will describe the functions of the MATLAB®-Grader framework in more detail.
+The remaining text will describe the functions provided by GraderPlus in more detail.

-### Failing or completing a test
+### Failing a test with a user-generated message

 You can fail a test by generating an error.
-Furthermore this collection contains a wrapper.
+GraderPlus contains two methods, one that uses the MATLAB internal function error() to fail a test and another to generate a multiline string with repeats an error messages for multiple occurences.

 #### mg_setTestStatus
 Wrapper that changes a test status to fail if the condition is false and outputs the given error text.